Composer.json vs Composer.lock: Basics and Usage

 Key difference in short:

-= What you actually get
+composer.json= What you wantcomposer.lock= What you actually get

 When to Run Commands?

-interact with composer install
+Here’s how composer.json and composer.lock interact with composer install and composer update:

-Command | When to Use | What It Does |
+| Command | When to Use | What It Does |

 composer install | Everyday use (local setup, deploying to servers, cloning repo) | Reads composer.lock and installs the exact same versions listed there.
 Does not update versions. |